- You will need to create a free Submittable account or sign in with Google or Facebook credentials to submit to these forms.

 PROGRAM OVERVIEW

-1. is a state agency, a state educational institution named in Article 12, Section 11 of the New Mexico Constitution, a political subdivision of the state; or for conservation projects wholly within New Mexico, an Indian tribe or pueblo; or
+1. a state agency, a state educational institution named in Article 12, Section 11 of the New Mexico Constitution, a political subdivision of the state; or for conservation projects wholly within New Mexico, an Indian tribe or pueblo; or

 2. a qualified entity that is partnered with a conservation entity.
 A conservation entity must be a private nonprofit charitable corporation or trust, authorized to do business in New Mexico, that has tax-exempt status as a public charity pursuant to the Internal Revenue Code of 1986, and that has the power to acquire, hold or maintain land or interests in land.
 A qualified conservation entity must be identified in the application.